Real entropy rigidity under quasi-conformal deformations

 Part (iii) of Theorem \ref{temp3} is straightforward.
 (We have formulated part (iii) for the original real circle as calculating the multiplicity of a parabolic point of the Blaschke product \eqref{Blaschke temp1} on the unit circle leads to complicated algebraic expressions.)
 Invoking Theorem \ref{extremal classification 1}(c), the degree $d$ map $f\in\Bbb{R}(z)$ here must have non-real critical points and a parabolic fixed point of multiplier $\epsilon=\pm1$ on $\hat{\Bbb{R}}$ whose multiplicity should be $3$ if $\epsilon=+1$.
 Without any loss of generality, we may assume that the fixed point is $\infty$.
 Therefore, $f$ can be written as $f(z)=\epsilon\left(z+\frac{P(z)}{Q(z)}\right)$ with $P,Q$ coprime polynomials satisfying $\deg P\leq d-1$ and $\deg Q=d-1$.
 For $\epsilon=1$ we moreover want the multiplicity of the fixed point $z=\infty$ of $f(z)=z+\frac{P(z)}{Q(z)}$ to be more than $2$ and it is not hard to see that this is equivalent to $\deg P<d-1$. \\

 Finally, we turn to part (iv) of Theorem \ref{temp3}.
 Given a degree $d$ map $f$ with $\mathcal{J}(f)$ a subinterval of $\hat{\Bbb{R}}$, we claim that there is a lift of $f$ via a two-sheeted branched covering of $\pi:\hat{\Bbb{C}}\rightarrow\hat{\Bbb{C}}$ to another rational map $g$ whose Julia set is an analytic circle on the Riemann sphere.
-This is going to be proven separately in Proposition \ref{Joukowsky}.
+This will be proved separately in Proposition \ref{Joukowsky}.
 After suitable changes of coordinates in the domain and the co-domain of $\pi$, we may assume that $\mathcal{J}(g)$ is either the unit circle or the real circle and the degree two map $\mathcal{J}(g)\rightarrow\mathcal{J}(f)$ induced by the semi-conjugacy $\pi$ is either